CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-database-profiles.md

-# REST API: adding a profile to a database
+# REST API: POST database profile

 The HTTP POST method to add a profile to an existing database is available at the following address: